EpiphanyMachine/d3AngularIntegration/README.md

 In order to show this working the `app/index.html` file has been updated with inputs to modify the d3Data object.
 It also uses the same directive from two different controllers.
 Go experiment with it!

 Tip: Try removing the `true` from the watch function above and see what happens.
 Why does this happen?
-To learn more read about the [objectEquality][4] parameter of the $watch function.
+To learn more read about the [objectEquality][5] parameter of the $watch function.

 Basic with Data and Key Names as Attributes
 -------------------------------------------
-Git Branch: `basic-scope`
+Git Branch: `basic-labels`

 Let say we want to add text labels to the data we are now showing.
 If you look carefully at the d3Data objects in the two controllers they do not have the same key names.  `DemoCtrl` uses `name` while `DemoCtrl2` uses `title`.
 If we add the labels to the d3 code we have to specify the key name as shown here: